Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Seek immediate medical attention if you experience:

-- intestinal blockage (severe bloating, severe abdominal pain, swelling, cramps, severe constipation)
+- blockage in the intestine (severe bloating, severe abdominal pain, swelling or cramps, severe constipation)

-- hypocalcaemia – too little calcium in blood (tingling in hands and feet, muscle and abdominal cramps, facial and foot muscle spasms)
+- hypocalcaemia – too little calcium in blood (tingling in hands and feet, muscle and abdominal cramps, spasms of facial and feet muscles)

 - chest pain